AdobeDocs/experience-manager-forms-cloud-service.en/help/creating-adaptive-form.md

    Based on the type of Adaptive Form, the form elements present in the associated <!--XFA form template, -->XML schema or JSON schema are displayed in the **[!UICONTROL Data Model Objects]** tab of the **[!UICONTROL Content Browser]** in the sidebar.
 You can also drag-drop these elements to build your Adaptive Form.

-## Create an Adaptive Form based on a form data model {#fdm}
+## Create an Adaptive Form based on a Form Data Model {#fdm}

 [[!DNL Experience Manager Forms] data integration](data-integration.md) lets you integrate multiple data sources and bring their entities and services together to create a form data model.
 It is an extension of JSON schema.
-You can use a form data model to create an Adaptive Form.
-The entities or data model objects configured in a form data model are available as data model objects for form authoring.
+You can use a Form Data Model to create an Adaptive Form.
+The entities or data model objects configured in a Form Data Model are available as data model objects for form authoring.
 They are bound to respective data sources and used to prefill a form and write submitted data back to the respective data sources.
-You can also call services configured in a form data model using Adaptive Form rules.
+You can also call services configured in a Form Data Model using Adaptive Form rules.

-To use a form data model for creating an Adaptive Form:
+To use a Form Data Model for creating an Adaptive Form:

 1. In Form Model tab on Add Properties screen, select **[!UICONTROL Form Data Model]** in the **[!UICONTROL Select From]** drop-down list.